American Sign Language

 All paperwork submitted with a course restriction override will be destroyed once the course restriction override has been processed.

 High school students: You must have completed at least one year of ASL in high school to be eligible for placement by course restriction override.
-Regardless of how much ASL you have taken beyond one year, high school students cannot be placed higher than ASL 102 using the asl-course-restriction-override-request-form-20180815.pdf.
+Regardless of how much ASL you have taken beyond one year, high school students cannot be placed higher than ASL 102 using the PDF icon asl-course-restriction-override-request-form-20180815.pdf.

 A course restriction override does not enroll you in a course or guarantee enrollment.
 Even if you are allowed to enroll in a higher level, you must still proceed through the usual registration process to enroll in a course.
 It will not allow you to enter a full class.